spsforks/SCons-scons-wiki/SconsVsOtherBuildTools.md

 # CMake

 [CMake](http://www.cmake.org) is a principal competitor to both GNU Autotools and SCons.
 It is a build system _generator_, i.e. after running CMake, the user has a native Visual Studio file at his disposal, or a native Makefile, or nmake file, or whatever their preference is.
-Off-the-shelf build capabilties are comprehensive and proven for large scale software development.
+Off-the-shelf build capabilities are comprehensive and proven for large scale software development.
 The implementation architecture is far more unified than GNU Autotools and it runs much faster.
 CMake has its own scripting language that runs on all platforms that CMake targets.
 It is Yet Another Scripting Language, which puts some people off, but it has the advantage of not introducing any additional language dependencies to a project.

 When compared to scons, CMake is :